Garlic mustard as an invasive species: Biological

 The example of garlic mustard shows how effective, at least in Minnesota's controlled trials and European field observations, even one monophagous biological control agent can be, while having the fewest costs.
 Despite the demonstrated effectiveness of C. scrobicollis and, potentially, C. constrictus, the importation and release of biological control agents such as those may be stymied by heavy research and regulation requirements.
 Those who believe the regulations are well-crafted argue they are needed to prevent the agents from becoming highly undesirable pests while critics argue that the regulations, as currently written and implemented, make it too difficult to bypass more damaging, less effective, and more costly methods of control — such as applying herbicides in forests.
-As of May 2017, there is no legally-approved biological control agent to combat garlic mustard in the United States.
+As of 2023, there is no legally-approved biological control agent to combat garlic mustard in the United States.
 Garlic mustard has been researched by the United States since the 1990s and C. scrobicollis has been studied specifically since 2002.
-The 2012 recommendation to release it into the US was blocked by the Technical Advisory Group for Biological Control of Weeds.

 Of the 76 natural enemies garlic mustard has in its native range, several have been tested for use as potential biological control agents.
 Five weevil species from the genus Ceutorhynchus and one flea beetle were selected as candidates during preliminary testing.
 Since that time, the United States' employees studying these candidates narrowed the list.
-The monophagous weevil C. scrobicollis, studied since 2002, was officially recommended for introduction into the US in 2012 but the TAG group blocked its introduction, requesting further research be conducted.
-As of May 2017, it has not been approved for introduction and the continued research funding has not been provided.
+The monophagous weevil C. scrobicollis, studied since 2002, was officially recommended for introduction into the US in 2012 but TAG (Technical Advisory Group for Biological Control of Weeds) blocked its introduction, requesting further research be conducted.
 It was also petitioned by another researcher in 2008, 2011, 2014, and 2016.
-Additional research was requested by TAG in response to the 2008 petition.
-It was completed but the petitions continue to be blocked.
+Additional research requested by TAG in response to the 2008 petition was completed.
+In 2017, approval was finally granted by TAG and a decision letter from APHIS was received a month later.
+In 2023, another hurdle was passed with the completion of a Biological Assessment to F&WS.

+In Canada, a petition to release C. scrobicollis was approved in 2018.
+Several sites in Ontario were selected and the weevils were released later that year.
+Follow-up assessments in 2022 showed initial signs of establishment at release sites.
+In 2025, C. constrictus was approved for release by the Canadian Food Inspection Agency.